bengentil/zlang/README.md

 Zlang
 =====

-Implementation of a basic Language, designed for readability
+Implementation of a basic C-like Language

 Example: